zetascan/go-zetascan/README.md

 Because of the above, many developers asked if we could do something to reduce the complexity related to accessing and using threat data as part of their applications - MQS is our solution.
 We are introducing a more elegant API for developers, with an affordable pricing model to match.

-To start, [signup for a developer key](https://metascan.io/signup/?lang=en) and begin to integrate MQS into your web-apps and mobile applications.
+To start, [signup for a developer key](https://zetascan.com/signup/?lang=en) and begin to integrate MQS into your web-apps and mobile applications.

-## go-metascan
+## go-zetascan
-The go-metascan library provides an API interface to query metascan via HTTP or DNS, and provides examples on how to integrate your web-app or mobile application to prevent abuse.
+The go-zetascan library provides an API interface to query zetascan via HTTP or DNS, and provides examples on how to integrate your web-app or mobile application to prevent abuse.

 ## Examples

-Build the metascan-query utility to provide a simple CLI tool to query the service.
+Build the zetascan-query utility to provide a simple CLI tool to query the service.

 ```
-cd go-metascan
+cd go-zetascan
-go build metascan-query.go
+go build zetascan-query.go
 ```

 Or alternatively, run directly

 ```
-go run metascan-query.go
+go run zetascan-query.go
 ```

 ### Usage:

 ```
-./metascan-query -h
+./zetascan-query -h

 -query:
   -apikey string